varnish/varnish-wiki/source/faq/index.rst

 backend too often for the same dynamic content every time a client requests it.

-To save your resources placing a reverse-proxy, caching software like Varnish Cache right in front of your web application can accelerate the responses to allmost all your HTTP requests and thus reducing server workload.
+To save your resources placing a reverse-proxy, caching software like Varnish Cache right in front of your web application can accelerate the responses to almost all your HTTP requests and thus reducing server workload.

 Congratulations! you are making a great choice!